Religious and philosophical views of Albert Einstein: Transcendental Idealism

 Einstein considered that Kant’s "denial of the objectivity of space can (...) hardly be taken seriously".
 He also believed that "if Kant had known what is known to us today of the natural order, I am certain that he would have fundamentally revised his philosophical conclusions.
 Kant built his structure upon the foundations of the world outlook of Kepler and Newton.
 Now that the foundation has been undermined, the structure no longer stands."

 Opinions on philosophers

 David Hume

 Einstein was an admirer of the philosophy of David Hume; in 1944 he said "If one reads Hume’s books, one is amazed that many and sometimes even highly esteemed philosophers after him have been able to write so much obscure stuff and even find grateful readers for it.
 Hume has permanently influenced the development of the best philosophers who came after him."
+In a letter to Moritz Schlick Einstein remarked that he had read Hume's book An Enquiry Concerning Human Understanding "with eagerness and admiration shortly before finding relativity theory" and that "very possibly, I wouldn't have come to the solution without those philosophical studies".

 Immanuel Kant

 Some sources maintain that Einstein read the three Critiques at the age of 16 and studied Kant as a teenager.
 However Philip Stamp states that this is contradicted by some of his own claims.
 In 1949, Einstein said that he "did not grow up in the Kantian tradition, but came to understand the truly valuable which is to be found in his doctrine, alongside of errors which today are quite obvious, only quite late."

 In one of Einstein's letters in 1918 to Max Born, Einstein said that he was starting to discover this "truly valuable" in Kant: "I am reading Kant's Prolegomena here, among other things, and I am beginning to comprehend the enormous suggestive power that emanated from the fellow, and still does.
 Once you concede to him merely the existence of synthetic a priori judgements, you are trapped.
 Anyway it is nice to read him, even if it is not as good as his predecessor Hume's work.
 Hume also had a far sounder instinct."

 Einstein explained the significance of Kant's philosophy as follows: